-Nevertheless, when personal development at work is given the attention it deserves it helps you achieve truly outstanding results.
+Nevertheless, when employee personal development at work is given the attention it deserves it helps you achieve truly outstanding results.
 The matter is, when you care about your personal growth and closely tie your inner needs, the tasks you have to complete and the goals of your organization, this is when the magic happens.
 Personal development is connected to creating your career plan (here is a well-structured expert advice on career planning: http://resumeperk.com/blog/planning-a-future-career-are-you-for-or-against).
 Moreover, our resume services are sure that there are multiple benefits in this type of personal growth - you can learn more about them below.

 Also in this section:

 Indisputable benefits of personal development at work

 - It helps you get realistic picture of your skills and knowledge

 If you weren’t concerned with your personal development that much before, you probably don’t realize your competencies objectively.
 Personal growth starts with accessing where you are at the moment, i.e. keeping track of your skills and behaviors.
 By controlling them, you’ll understand your areas for growth, both professionally and personally.
 It applies for all types of jobs, even those outside of the office (to find out more about the world’s weirdest and curious jobs, continue reading here: http://resumeperk.com/blog/top-weirdest-jobs-youll-be-curious-to-discover)